Posted 1 year ago on Sept. 27, 2012, 1:15 p.m. EST by DemandTheGoodLifeDotCom

 The problem with capitalism is that it exploits workers, because it only pays them a tiny fraction of what they produce.

-In capitalism, half of all the income that workers produce gets paid to a small handful of gamblers who got lucky investing in the market like bankers and entrepreneurs, as shown here, and most of what remains gets paid to a small handful of people who have bargaining power merely because they are unique like athletes and celebrities.
+In capitalism, half of all the income that workers produce gets paid to a handful of owners of capital who got lucky gambling in the market like bankers and entrepreneurs, as shown here, and most of what remains gets paid to a small handful of people who have market bargaining power merely because they are scarce like athletes and celebrities.

 The vast majority of the workers who produce everything - the engineers, doctors, construction workers, factory workers, miners, farmers, teachers - have to fight over the little income that remains.

 Even though worker productivity is $65 per hour, as shown here, which is enough to make every worker wealthy, most workers are broke because they only get paid a tiny fraction of the $65 per hour they produce.
-Most of that $65 unfairly gets paid to the lucky and unique.
+Most of that $65 unfairly gets paid to the owners and scarce workers.

 Because of capitalism's exploitation, 50% of Americans are living in or near poverty, according to the latest census.